 FAO and Post-2015

 The post-2015 development agenda process was initially shaped by two distinct streams.
 In one, the Open Working Group (OWG) on Sustainable Development Goals (SDGs) and the Intergovernmental Committee of Experts on Sustainable Development Financing were initiated by Member States in June 2012 at the UN Conference on Sustainable Development (Rio+20) in Rio de Janeiro.
-Calling on inputs from “relevant stakeholders and expertise from civil society, the scientific community and the United Nations system in its work”.
-The OWG held eight stocktaking sessions on key themes related to environmental, social and economic sustainability, sitting for 3-5 days each month between March 2013 and June 2013, and then from November 2013 to February 2014.
+Calling on inputs from “relevant stakeholders and expertise from civil society, the scientific community and the United Nations system in its work”, the OWG held eight stocktaking sessions on key themes related to environmental, social and economic sustainability, sitting for 3-5 days each month between March 2013 and June 2013, and then from November 2013 to February 2014.
 The OWG moved into deliberation phase between March and July 2014, culminating in an Outcome Document consisting of a chapeau, 17 goals and 169 targets that was presented to the UNGA in July 2014.
 The final report of the Intergovernmental Committee of Experts on Sustainable Development Financing was presented in August 2014 following eight sessions between August 2013 and August 2014.